 Sources of Income

 Patrick is a broadcaster who owns and operates talk radio stations in Houston and Dallas.
-He hosts a daily afternoon show on those stations, KSEV AM700 in Houston and KVCE 1160AM in Dallas.

 Patrick and his wife are partners in several businesses: Houston Broadcasting, Dallas Broadcasting, Patrick Broadcasting, Pat-Rich Management, Dan & Jan Management, Plaid Shirt Pictures; and Goeb Investments.

 In his most recent financial disclosure, Patrick and his wife reported stock holdings in more than 97 companies, including several prominent oil and gas, real estate, financial, pharmaceutical, manufacturing, and technology firms.
 These stock holdings include Tata Motors, Boeing, Berkshire Hathaway, Baker Hughes, Chevron, Apple, ConocoPhillips, Alphabet Inc (Google’s parent company), Pfizer, Herbalife, the Carlyle Group and JP Morgan Chase.

 After several years in the Texas Senate, Patrick was elected lieutenant governor in 2014.

 Patrick owns two properties in Harris County: a 3,418-square-foot home valued at $591,750 and a 6,481-square-foot home valued at $1,191,869